 Bleeding wounds Burns Choking Coffee grounds Common Colds Condoms Crabs Cramp Disinfect Double vision First Aid Heat Honey Inflamed infections Insect stings Leeches Pain in heart Stop sneezing Toothaches and cloves Ticks Warts Bleeding wounds

 If you don't have anything else handy, bleeding from small wounds can be stopped by ground coffee.
 Cloth drenched in vinegar is a stronger measure; they used to use spider webs for this too, but I don't know - sounds a bit unclean.
-To disinfect, use aloe juice—if you have it.
+Desinfects as well; or use aloe juice—if you have it.
 Or try honey.
 Or buy something at the drugstore!
 (Band-Aids®?)

 Burns literally works like a charm